luciangutu/train2send/README.md

 | **Mobility & Recovery** | 🟢 | Stretching, CARs, tissue care |
 | **Antagonist & Core** | 🔵 | Push-ups, TRX, shoulder stability |

+## How it works

+1. **Create exercises** — Define the exercises you train (e.g. pull-ups, hangboard repeaters, ARCs).
+2. **Build a plan** — Assemble exercises into a weekly training plan, assigning them to specific days.
+3. **Activate a plan** — Only one plan is active at a time.
+The main screen shows today's exercises from that plan.
+4. **Swipe through the week** — Swipe left/right on the main screen to preview upcoming or past days.
+5. **Run a workout** — Tap any exercise to see its details and start a session using the built-in timer.

+Each plan covers a single week.
+For multi-week programs, create a separate plan for each week and activate them in sequence.

 ## Architecture

 ```